Resources for Teachers in High-Poverty Schools

 Four years after she was a student in my PreK classroom, 8-year-old Chelsea was playing with Barbies on her aunt’s living room floor in northeast Washington, D.C. when bullets sprayed through the front window.
 Chelsea’s aunt was hit in the shoulder and recovered, but Chelsea was shot in the head and died a short time later.
 Under intense pressure from the community, witnesses eventually came forward with enough information for police to arrest three teenage suspects.
 The gunfire apparently began after an argument over how someone was dressed.
 Rasheed Hall admitted to firing the shot that mistakenly killed Chelsea and was sentenced to twenty-three years in prison.
 His younger brother, who brought him the gun, was sentenced to two decades.
 Sadly, both boys are under the age of 18, contributing to the epidemic of children killing children in the city: Chelsea was the 30th juvenile to be murdered in Washington D.C. in a four month period.
-This senseless murder will forever be a lesson to the students I teach on the downfalls of pride, materialism, and the consequences of being unable to solve problems without violence.
+This senseless murder will forever be a lesson to the students I teach on the downfalls of being unable to solve problems without violence.

 Despite what some people might like you to believe, teaching in urban and other low socio-economic (low-SES) schools DOES present a different set of challenges for educators.
 Unfortunately, preparation for those challenges is not always provided in college teacher-prep courses or by school districts.
 It’s no secret that young teachers are fleeing in droves from our nation’s neediest schools.
 It’s my hope that this page provides some support to help those teachers and their students be successful in exceedingly difficult circumstances.